Vietnam.vn - Nền tảng quảng bá Việt Nam

 Migrant workers in Germany

-According to DW television, the German government is currently addressing two of the most pressing challenges facing the country: the rise of the far-right and long-term demographic decline.
-According to economists, demographic decline could threaten the country's prosperity.
-Germany needs more immigrant workers.
-The German government recently introduced a law to lower bureaucratic barriers to applying for jobs in Germany, but the political climate is becoming more difficult to control.
-The far-right anti-immigration party AfD is now the largest political force in several eastern states, and its populism is reaching new voters.
-German Finance Minister Christian Lindner summed it up succinctly: "The biggest risk for eastern Germany is the AfD."
+According to DW television, the German government is currently grappling with two of the country's most pressing challenges: the rise of the far right and long-term demographic decline.
+Economists argue that this demographic decline could threaten the country's prosperity.
+Germany urgently needs more immigrant workers.
+The German government recently introduced legislation aimed at lowering bureaucratic barriers to employment in Germany, but the political climate is becoming increasingly difficult to control.
+The AfD, the far-right anti-immigration party, is now the largest political force in several eastern states, and its populism is reaching new voters.
+German Finance Minister Christian Lindner succinctly summarized: “The biggest risk to eastern Germany is the AfD.”

-Racism is a problem that is hard to deny in Germany.
-A government- commissioned report in June concluded that anti-Muslim racism is widespread and daily, as evidenced by Shivam Mehrotra, an Indian IT manager who works for a company in Brandenburg (one of the states where AfD is currently leading in the polls).
+Racism is an undeniable problem in Germany.
+A government- commissioned report in June concluded that anti-Muslim racism is widespread and occurs daily.
+This is evidenced by Shivam Mehrotra, an Indian IT manager working for a company in Brandenburg (one of the states where the AfD currently leads in opinion polls).

-Mehrotra, who has worked as an immigration consultant, advises Indians thinking of moving abroad to be mindful of the racist climate in Germany.
-He says it should not be a deciding factor in whether to move to Germany, but rather a consideration.
+Mehrotra, who used to work as an immigration consultant, advises Indians considering moving abroad to be aware of the racist context in Germany.
+According to him, that's not the deciding factor in whether or not to move to Germany, but rather something to consider.

-Mr. Mehrotra said he was fortunate not to encounter much racism during his time in Germany, but the rise of far-right populism worries him.
-“It affects me,” the 33-year-old said.
-Still, he believes Germany values equality and diversity.
+Mehrotra said he was fortunate not to have experienced much racial discrimination during his time in Germany, but the rise of far-right populism worried him.
+“It affected me,” the 33-year-old said.
+However, he believes that Germany values equality and diversity.

-Think tanks like the Bertelsmann Foundation and international organizations like the OECD regularly conduct research into what makes countries attractive to immigrants.
-They have found that the most important factors are potential earnings, career prospects, and quality of life.
-Germany ranks pretty well on all of those.
-But when it comes to competing with other wealthy countries in need of new workers, the US, Canada, Australia, and the UK all have a big advantage because most of them speak English.
+Consulting groups like the Bertelsmann Foundation and international organizations such as the Organization for Economic Cooperation and Development (OECD) regularly conduct research on what makes countries attractive to immigrants.
+They have found that the most important factors are potential income, career prospects, and quality of life.
+In all of these, Germany is in a fairly good position.
+But in competition with other wealthy countries in need of a new workforce, the US, Canada, Australia, and the UK all have a significant advantage because most of them speak English.

-Other countries have developed a culture of openness that is still lacking in large parts of the population in Germany, according to OECD experts.
-And of course, the AfD – or rather the mindset that makes people vote for the AfD – is one of the obstacles to a truly open culture.
+According to OECD experts, other countries have developed a culture of openness, and that is still lacking in many segments of the German population.
+And of course, the AfD – or rather, the mindset that led people to vote for the AfD – is one of the obstacles to a truly open culture.

 Source